What Is The Value Brought By Quality Assurance To Your Software Product?

 Another popular definition is "to create a high-quality product."
 But if you look at QA engineers work, you'll understand that they actually don't create anything.
 They don't draw UI wireframes, they don't code (well, except code for automated testing, but that's a different story).

 Yet another myth is that the goal of testing is to assure quality of software.
-But one person cannot be responsible for quality of teamwork of all team.
+But one person cannot be responsible for quality of teamwork.
 It's a shared responsibility.

 So how can we define the actual goal of testing?
 For our company it is: "To provide information about current product status to those, whose opinion matters."
 It means to those, who can make decisions whether to allocate resources for fixing the found issue, or whether it can be postponed as a low-priority issue.